WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 - Lord of Chaos, A Pile of Sand

 She stood in a vast, dim chamber where everything was indistinct.
 Everything except for Gawyn, slowly coming toward her…He had some distance to cover yet, but he could see her; his gaze was fixed on her like an archer’s on the target.
 A faint sound of crunching and grating hung in the air.
 She looked down.
 And felt a scream building in her.
 On bare feet, Gawyn walked across a floor of broken glass, shards breaking at every slow step.
 Even in that faint light she could see the trail of blood left by his slashed feet.
-She flung out a hand, tried to shout for him to stop, tried to run to him, but just as quickly she was elsewhere.Walking to Egwene barefoot over glass shows how much Gawyn is fixed on Egwene and how much he is suffering for love of her – he chose to stay with the Aes Sedai and served them for Egwene’s sake instead of returning to Andor and performing his duties.
-He was also confused about whether to continue to lead the Younglings in serving the Tower since Elaida turned out to be at least as bad as Siuan.
+She flung out a hand, tried to shout for him to stop, tried to run to him, but just as quickly she was elsewhere.Walking to Egwene barefoot over glass shows how much Gawyn was fixed on Egwene and how much he suffered for love of her—he chose to stay with the Aes Sedai and served them for Egwene’s sake, instead of returning to Andor and performing his duties.
+He was also confused about whether to continue to lead the Younglings in serving the Tower since Elaida turned out to be at least as bad as Siuan, and again about wishing to protect Egwene rather than support and serve her.
+Leaving the Younglings for the rebel camp came at a cost to Gawyn’s honour.
 On the other hand, he was angry with the rebels for raising Egwene as Amyrlin.
-Certainly leaving the Younglings for the rebel camp came at a cost to Gawyn’s honour.

 In the way of dreams she floated above a long straight road across a grassy plain, looking down upon a man riding a black stallion.
 Gawyn.
 Then she was standing in the road in front of him, and he reined in.
 Not because he saw her, this time, but the road that had been straight now forked right where she stood, running over tall hills so no one could see what lay beyond.
 She knew, though.
 Down one fork was his violent death, down the other, a long life and a death in bed.
 On one path, he would marry her, on the other, not.
 She knew what lay ahead, but not which way led to which.
 Suddenly he did see her, or seemed to, and smiled, and turned his horse along one of the forks…